 Phone:250-960-5239Email:Office:CJMH-3049Dr.
 Margo Greenwood, Academic Leader of the National Collaborating Centre for Aboriginal Health, is an Indigenous scholar of Cree ancestry with years of experience focused on the health and well being of Indigenous children, families and communities.
 She also holds a Professor appointment in both... more

-Phone:250-960-5434Website:Agnes Pawlowska-Mainville completed her Ph.D. at the University of Manitoba in the Native Studies Department, where she also did her M.A; she earned her B.A. from McGill University.
-Her decade-long work with the Asatiwisipe Anishinaabeg examined cultural and natural resource stewardship as a form... more
+Phone:250-960-5434Website:Agnieszka Pawlowska-Mainville completed her Ph.D. at the University of Manitoba in the Native Studies Department, where she also did her M.A; she earned her B.A. from McGill University.
+Her decade-long work with the Asatiwisipe Anishinaabeg examined cultural and natural resource stewardship as a... more

 - Associate Professor